kajallochab/ShakespearAI/README.md

 ## Citation

-If you use the code or findings from this repository in your research, please cite the accompanying research paper:
+If you use the code or findings from this repository in your research, please cite.

-[Author(s), "Title of the Paper", Conference/Journal Name, Year]

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [LICENSE.md](LICENSE.md) file.